Introduction to Spring Cloud

 Now, I have created the main Application class (DemoApp.java).
 Please see the below class.
 I have added the @EnableConfigServer to this class.

-Then under this “ConfigurationData “repo, I have added a new file named "demo-client.yml”.
-This file contains a key called "country-word" and value of "Indian”.
-You can give your own key-value pairs of your choice.
+Then under this “ConfigurationData “repo, I have added a new file named “demo-client.yml”.
+This file contains a key called “country-word” and the value of “Indian”.
+You can give the key-value pairs of your choice.